mapsacosta/docker-stacks-centos/README.md

 Jupyter Docker Stacks are a set of ready-to-run [Docker images](https://hub.docker.com/u/jupyter) containing Jupyter applications and interactive computing tools.

+This is a fork of the original docker stacks from Jupyter, adapted to Fermilab/CMS Grid computing needs.
+Includes xrootd/hadoop integrations and OSG tools such as voms-proxy-** commands and basic OSG worker node software.

 ## Quick Start

 You can try a